Neopets

 The Right arrow turns you to the right.

-Blowing them up in sets of two is the easier method, although it does require a lot of patience.
-With this method you collect the Dubloon two at a time, so that there is now two mines on the screen.
+Blowing them up in sets of two is one way to ensure the screen stays relatively clear.
+With this method you collect the dubloons two at a time, allowing 2 mines to pop up, one for each dubloon collected.
 You can then lure them into each other by positioning yourself between them, like this:

-If you are going for the Dubloon Disaster avatar, and you're not particularly good at the game, you can also restart the game until you get a high-scoring Dubloon for your first one.
-Higher scoring Dubloons are much more likely to appear in this new version of the game than they were in the last, and in fact, while making the screenies for this guide, I had two games start with 500 point ones and quite a few more with 250 and 100 point Dubloons.
+-If you are going for the Dubloon Disaster avatar, and you're not particularly good at the game, you can also restart the game until you get a high-scoring Dubloon for your first one.

 Conclusion